redpen-cc/redpen-doc/source/format.rst

 Numbered List
 ^^^^^^^^^^^^^^

-If you want to add numbered lists, use "number and period" insted of asterisks in Bulleted Lists.
+If you want to create a numbered list, use a number followed by a period, as in the following example.
-Follwoins are a example.

 .. code-block:: none